 CoVERS seeks to understand if spread from humans to animals is a common or very rare event in household settings.
 Households offer a unique place to investigate this given the daily contact between owners and animals in the same living quarters.
 Animal owners will be recruited to join one of two studies to investigate the potential for human to animal spread within the home.
-These two-week studies will allow us to study in detail the rate of human to animal transmission, conditions that facilitate transmission, and gain insights into duration of viral presence and clinical symptom presence and severity.
+These 1-2 week studies will allow us to study in detail the rate of human to animal transmission, conditions that facilitate transmission, and gain insights into duration of viral presence and clinical symptom presence and severity.

 Participants are eligible if:

 a) they own one or more mammalian species (e.g. cat, ferret, dog, pig, cow) and

 b) they live in the New England region of the US